Gurjot-Sidhu/GoalFrontend/README.md

 - Rails

 ## Features
 I added a sign up and login feature to allow uses to track their own goals.
-The can also view their progress with a dynamic progressbar.
+The user can also view their progress with a dynamic progressbar.
 I added JWT to authenticate old accounts and create new accounts with secure logins.

 ## Code Example